-- (1) Assistive Technology Service: To ensure flexibility for people using the service and to allow residential providers to assist with purchasing needed equipment, the District is proposing changes to the Assistive Technology Service to amend provider qualifications by adding all Residential providers to automatically be enrolled as Assistive Tech providers. - (2) Wellness Services: The District is proposing the following changes to Wellness services to promote the use of natural supports and ensure appropriate service utilization/delivery: - Massage: Limiting this benefit to 52 hours per year (reduced from 100 hours per year) with option to extend benefit to 100 hours per year with approval by DDA Deputy Director based upon assessed medical or clinical need. - Sexual Education: Limiting maximum service hours to 52 hours per year, down from 100 hours per year. - Fitness: Limiting maximum service hours to 52 hours per year for people who use Host Home, Supported Living, Supported Living with Transportation, Residential Habilitation, or In-Home Supports, or who otherwise have natural supports available that can help the person practice the skills they learn in fitness and achieve their fitness goals.
+- (1) Wellness Services: The District is proposing the following changes to Wellness services to promote the use of natural supports and ensure appropriate service utilization/delivery: - Massage: Limiting this benefit to 52 hours per year (reduced from 100 hours per year) with option to extend benefit to 100 hours per year with approval by DDA Deputy Director based upon assessed medical or clinical need. - Sexual Education: Limiting maximum service hours to 52 hours per year, with the option to extend benefit to 100 hours per year with approval by DDA Deputy Director based upon assessed medical or clinical need. - Fitness: Limiting maximum service hours to 52 hours per year for people who use Host Home, Supported Living, Supported Living with Transportation, Residential Habilitation, or In-Home Supports, or who otherwise have natural supports available that can help the person practice the skills they learn in fitness and achieve their fitness goals.
 The District will authorize up to 104 hours per year for people who live in natural homes, without In-Home Supports, and who do not have such natural supports available (for example, people who live with aging parents). - Nutrition: Limiting maximum service hours to 26 hours per year and adding a requirement that the person have natural or paid supports who can help them implement the learning and nutrition goals outside of the time with the nutritionist.
 The District will not cover or reimburse for additional hours unless approval given by DDA Deputy Director based upon assessed medical/clinical need.